justinba1010/USCCodeathon-F20-Lower/seasons-of-love/readme.md

 ## Output format

-Output the number of seconds $s$ until Mark and Roger meet up.
+Output the number of seconds $s$ until Angel and Tom meet up.

 ## Constraints